 Monthly Drop In Classes

-Dates in 2017/18 for drop in teaching at either my studio or Ipplepen Village Hall depending on numbers
+Dates in 2018 for drop in teaching will be held either in my studio or Ipplepen Village Hall depending on numbers.

 Birdwood House - Exhibition May 2017